Catching Fire Fishing Charters

 Southern Flounder

-Southern Flounder are masters of camouflage, blending in perfectly with the sandy or muddy bottom.
-They're usually 15-18 inches long, but can reach up to 33 inches.
-Look for them in shallow coastal waters, bays, and estuaries.
-These ambush predators lie in wait, then snap up smaller fish and crustaceans.
+Southern Flounder are masters of camouflage, blending in with sandy or muddy bottoms.
+They're typically 15-18 inches long, but can grow up to 33 inches.
+You'll find them in shallow coastal waters, bays, and estuaries.
+These ambush predators lie in wait for smaller fish and crustaceans.
 Fall is prime time for flounder fishing as they move to deeper waters.
-Anglers love targeting them for their delicate, mild-flavored meat.
-They put up a decent fight too, especially the bigger ones.
-To catch flounder, try drifting or still fishing near structures like docks or jetties.
-Use light tackle with a carolina rig and live bait like mullet or shrimp.
-My local tip: when you feel a bite, don't set the hook right away.
-Give the flounder a few seconds to fully take the bait, then reel in steadily.
-These "doormats" can be tricky, but landing a big one is always satisfying.
+Anglers love targeting them for their delicious, mild-flavored meat.
+To catch one, try drifting or still fishing near structure using live bait like mullet or shrimp.
+Here's a local tip: when you feel a bite, wait a few seconds before setting the hook.
+Flounder often grab prey sideways before turning it to swallow.
+This pause gives them time to get the bait fully in their mouth, improving your hook-up ratio.

 Southern Flounder